-The vigor of the Dolcetto di Dogliani grapes is expressed in the infusion of Langa herbs, giving this vinegar a unique harmony of taste and aromas.
-A special vinegar, but to be used with ease on vegetables, white meats and fish for seasoning, marinating, finishing cooking.
-The Asì of red wine with herbs is self-produced from the Dolcetto di Dogliani grapes grown in the vineyards inside the Casa Matilda farmhouse and is fermented with Acetobacter according to the traditional French method of Orleans.
-After the harvest and vinification, the wine is deposited inside the barriques in infusion with the officinal herbs grown in the company gardens.
-Over the following years the barrels will be "tucked up" and the vinegar "stirred", complex activities, to be carried out with kindness and precision to favor oxidation.
-The result is a full-bodied and brilliant vinegar, smoothed by the Mediterranean scents of rosemary, thyme and sage capable of enhancing the flavors giving a twist to an incredible number of dishes.
+The vigor of the Dolcetto di Dogliani grapes is expressed in the infusion of Langa herbs, giving this vinegar a unique harmony of taste and aroma.
+A special vinegar, but to be used casually on vegetables, white meats and fish for seasoning, marinating and completing cooking.
+The red wine Asì with herbs is self-produced from Dolcetto di Dogliani grapes grown in the vineyards inside the Casa Matilda farmhouse and is fermented with Acetobacter according to the traditional French method of Orleans.
+After the harvest and the vinification, the wine is deposited in the barriques to infuse with the medicinal herbs grown in the company gardens.
+Over the following years the barrels will be "topped up" and the vinegar "remixed", complex activities to be performed with gentleness and precision to favor oxidation.
+The result is a full-bodied and brilliant vinegar, rounded off by Mediterranean scents of rosemary, thyme and sage capable of enhancing flavors by giving a twist to an incredible number of dishes.